eba-ts/tradeshift-app-samples/java-springboot/README.md

 5. Health monitoring - Go to the  `https://your_app_uri.com/health`.
 If you get 200 and see payload `{"status":"UP"}` that means the app is up and running.

+6. For webhooks work correctly, you have to configure settings in your Tradeshift app.
+    More info about this [here](http://apps.tradeshift.com/developers/documentation/#webhooks)

+    For example :

+          NAME    sample.app.com                                your app domain name
+          URL     "https://sample.app.com/webhooks/receive"     your URL that receive events from tadeshift webhooks EVENTS  choose events that you want hanle(Before document receive,  After document receive, etc.)

 You can easy run and deploy this project on Heroku, for this purpose do the following steps:

 1. Create new app on Heroku.